Celebrate the Moon Festival in the Valley

 Try a traditional Chinese tea

-Traditionally, mooncakes have a rich and thick filling, a thin crust and are shared in small wedges and savoured with a cup of tea.
+Traditionally, mooncakes have a rich, thick filling, thin crust, are shared in small wedges and savoured with a cup of tea.
 Sunlit Asian Supermarket in Valley Metro has a wide variety of traditional Chinese teas to choose from.
 If you want to enjoy tea while you are out, you can book into Tea Masters Vegetarian Cafe Restaurant on 115 Wickham Street and unwind with a pot of authentic Taiwanese high mountain tea.
 Just down the road, Gong Cha at 230 Brunswick Street also serves bubble tea and traditional tea.